 If you want to create Desktop create short Icon of the EXE file then follow below steps and click on the shortcut icon you can see the result.

-- Implement Rate Limiting in ASP.Net Core Web API
+- How to Implement Repository Pattern in ASP.Net Core Web API

 Jayant TripathyCoder, Blogger, YouTuber